maldoinc/wireup/readme.md

 </td>
 <td align="center" valign="top" width="33%">
 <h3>✅ Correct by Default</h3>
 If the container starts, your dependency graph is valid.
 Wireup checks for missing or misconfigured dependencies to avoid surprises at runtime.
+See <a href="https://maldoinc.github.io/wireup/latest/what_wireup_validates/">What Wireup Validates</a>
 </td>
 <td align="center" valign="top" width="33%">
 <h3>🌐 Framework-Ready</h3>